 The identifying factors of osteoarthritis are:

-• Joint pain and swelling which worsens when the affected joint is used.
+- Joint pain and swelling which worsen when the affected joint is used.

 There is no cure for osteoarthritis.
-Mild cases can be controlled with regular exercise to keep joints supple, and pain relief medications.
+Mild cases can be managed with regular exercise to maintain joint suppleness and pain relief medications.
 Losing excess weight is also recommended.
-For more severe pain, a doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs), or opioid medications such as codeine.
+For more severe pain, a doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs) or opioid medications such as codeine.

-Other treatment options may include, electrical devices (TENS machines), heat and cold packs, physiotherapy, or even surgery.
-Further information on treatment options for osteoarthritis can be found here.
+Other treatment options may include electrical devices (TENS machines), heat and cold packs, physiotherapy, or even surgery.
+For further information on treatment options for osteoarthritis, please visit this link.

 Rheumatoid Arthritis - Causes and Treatment

 Rheumatoid Arthritis is an autoimmune disorder.
-It is a result of the body's immune system attacking the healthy tissue of the joint causing inflammation, and eventually resulting in damage.
+It is a result of the body's immune system attacking healthy tissue in the joint, causing inflammation and eventually leading to damage.

-It is not known what causes the immune system to malfunction in this way, though it is thought that genes play a part.
-But hormonal and environmental factors may also contribute.
+It is not known what causes the immune system to malfunction in this way; however, it is thought that genes play a role.
+However, hormonal and environmental factors may also play a role.

 The identifying factors of rheumatoid arthritis are:

-• Throbbing or aching joints, which get worse after inactivity.
+- Throbbing or aching joints that worsen after inactivity.

-• Morning stiffness which lasts for longer than 30 minutes, or gets worse with rest.
+- Morning stiffness that lasts for longer than 30 minutes or worsens with rest.

-• Fatigue or flu-like symptoms may also be reported, due to the autoimmune origins of the condition.
+- Fatigue or flu-like symptoms may also be reported, as the condition has autoimmune origins.

 Rheumatoid arthritis cannot be cured, but its progression can be slowed with the right treatment.
-It is therefore vital to speak to your doctor to confirm diagnosis.
-Pain control can be provided with either over the counter medications, prescribed anti-inflammatories or opioids, or corticosteroids.
+It is therefore essential to consult your doctor to confirm the diagnosis.
+Pain control can be provided with either over-the-counter medications, prescribed anti-inflammatories, opioids, or corticosteroids.
 Drugs called Disease-modifying anti-rheumatic drugs (DMARDs), and biological treatments in the form of injections, may also be used under medical supervision.
 These work by reducing the effects of the chemical attack on the joints caused by the faulty immune system.

 Physiotherapy, occupational therapy, and surgery are sometimes indicated in the treatment of rheumatoid arthritis.
-More in-depth information on the range of treatments for rheumatoid arthritis can be found here.
+For more in-depth information on the range of treatments for rheumatoid arthritis, please visit this link.